We have published an updated version of this post to better reflect the tire market in Q2 2019. You can read the updated version here.

 The average price paid per tire for Walmart last year was 30% less than the industry average (WMT=$126 vs. the industry= $158).
 This is a result of slightly fewer tires being sold per transaction (2.7 at Walmart vs. 3.0 for the industry), smaller (and less expensive) tires being sold, and tires being sold at a lower price.
 Consequently, despite Walmart’s tire growth in units, the in-house brand makes a very small impact in overall dollar share, just breaking 1% of the market.

 Additionally, the lower average price paid per tire for Douglas Tires is more appealing to Walmart’s target demographic.
 Households making less than $50,000 per year make up 63% of Walmart’s tire purchasers.
 That same demographic only makes up 42% of tire purchasers nationally.

 Walmart has also done well at building brand loyalty in its Douglas Tires.
-Almost one quarter of consumers indicated that they chose Douglas Tires brand because it was a brand they’d previously owned.
+Almost a fourth of consumers indicated that they chose Douglas Tires brand because it was a brand they’d previously owned.
 This puts them only a few percentage points behind Firestone for brand loyalty; though Walmart still trails behind Goodyear and Michelin for brand loyalty (34% and 47% respectively for the year ending September 2017).